 In order to better understand the cause of low summer dissolved oxygen levels recorded at the North Fork and Cox Island Siuslaw sonde site, the Tribes are planning to collect diel nutrient and Chlorophyll samples in the lower Siuslaw estuary.
-The nutrient and chlorophyll samples collected in the early summer and late fall exceeded the total nitrogen [TN] and total phosphorous [TP] levels at both sites in the fall and at the North Fork site at both sampling events.
-Potentially, diel sampling would assist in understanding of whether the summertime low dissolved oxygen levels recorded at the North Fork and Cox Island sonde site are associated with algae production (and respiration) that may be caused by nutrient loading.
+The expected result of these sampling events is a better understanding of whether the summertime low dissolved oxygen levels recorded at the North Fork and Cox Island sonde site are potentially associated with algae production that may be caused by nutrient loading.